 The project is located in severely distressed Osceola, AR, which has an unemployment rate 1.25x higher than the national rate and 1.57x higher than the Arkansas state average.

-Mid-River Terminal partnered with RDP to provide a matching funds grant of $180,000 to strengthen workforce development initiatives tailored to meet the heavy equipment needs of the region.
+Through Rural Development Partner’s Community Investment Program, WATCO f/k/a Mid-River Terminal partnered with RDP to provide $180K to strengthen workforce development initiatives tailored to meet the heavy equipment needs of the region.
 Funds were awarded to Arkansas Northeastern College who used $90K to train Material Handlers and Mobile Equipment Operators.
-The other $90K provided Core 4 Authorized Instructor certifications, heavy equipment Operator Training, and a forklift to enhance on-campus training.
+The other $90K provided Core 4 Authorized Instructor certifications and heavy equipment Operator Training.
+A forklift was also purchased to enhance on-campus training.